stroupaloop/stroupaloop-website/_posts/2016-01-16-wok-converter.md

 <img src="{{ baseurl }}/images/posts/wok-wokmon.jpg" class="img-responsive">

-After quickly perusing the website (specifically the News section), the product was successfully crowd-funded ([Crowdzu.com](https://www.crowdzu.com/funding/campaigns/19/wokmon/)) back in the Summer of 2014.
+After quickly perusing the website (specifically the News section), the product was crowd-funded ([Crowdzu.com](https://www.crowdzu.com/funding/campaigns/19/wokmon/)) back in the Summer of 2014.
 A year and a half later, there has been no deliverable product to its backers or any additional pre-orders.
 Additionally, at the cost of $79.95, the product was an overpriced piece of kitchenware.
 This is where a little engineering training and elbow grease comes in.

 <img src="{{ baseurl }}/images/posts/wok-wokmon-pricing.jpg" class="img-responsive">